Japanese Grand Prix: Can Alonso be reeled in at Suzuka?

 3 October, 2012

-Oct.3 (Apex) Formula One descends on one of the sport’s favourite destinations, setting up camp for the Japanese Grand Prix at the awe inspiring Suzuka International Racing Course or Suzuka Circuit for short, with the world championship finely poised.
+Oct.3 (GP247) Formula One descends on one of the sport’s favourite destinations, setting up camp for the Japanese Grand Prix at the awe inspiring Suzuka International Racing Course or Suzuka Circuit for short, with the world championship finely poised.

 Alonso has been the model of consistency, racking up big points against the odds and more often than not with a car that is not up there with the pace setters.
 Nevertheless three wins and eight podium finishes give him a handy head start as the championship enters the final half dozen rounds.